New Testing to Predict Survival Times in Sick Cats

 Purpose

-To develop a point of care test that is more sensitive to feline Thyroid Stimulating Hormone(fTSH) and determine if this method of testing can help predict outcomes in ill cats and guide clinical decision.
+To evaluate a point of care test that is more sensitive to feline Thyroid Stimulating Hormone(fTSH) in severely ill cats and determine if this method of testing can help predict outcomes in ill cats and guide clinical decision.

 Background